To understand ADO.Net, analyze the figure shown below.

 OracleConnection con = new OracleConnection("Oracle Database Connection String"); OracleCommand cmd = new OracleCommand("Select * from tblEmployee", con); con.Open(); OracleDataReader rdr = cmd.ExecuteReader(); GridView1.DataSource = rdr; GridView1.DataBind(); con.Close();

-Notice that we are using OracleConnection, OracleCommand and OracleDataReader classes .
-All the objects are prefixed with the word Oracle.
-All these classes are present in System.Data.OracleClient namespace.
+Notice here we are using OracleConnection, OracleCommand and OracleDataReader classes and their objects are prefixed with the word Oracle because the data provider is OracleClient, so, please don't forget to import namespace System.Data.OracleClient as all these classes are present in this namespace only.

 So, we can say that the .NET data provider for Oracle is System.Data.OracleClient.